26medias/node-nlpsum/README.md

 ### Sin Transform Frequency ###
 An update of the Word Frequency algorithm, that gives more weight to the beginning and end of the text, and less weight to the center.

-This algorithm works best for scentific papers and articles based around an introduction and conclusion.
+This algorithm works best for scientific papers and articles based around an introduction and conclusion.

 ```